First principles investigation of magnetocrystalline anisotropy at the L2$_1$ Full Heusler|MgO interfaces and tunnel

 Full Heusler alloys (X$_{2}$YZ)$|$MgO interfaces with high interfacial PMA and weak spin orbit coupling (SOC) have been gaining interest recently~\cite{Wu2009,Wang2010,Wen2011,Graf2011}.
 For instance, MgO-based MTJs with Co$_{2}$FeAl(CFA) electrodes show high PMA in most of the experiments.
-The surface anisotropy energy ($ K_{s}$) is found to be around 1~mJ/m$^2$ for Pt$|$CFA$|$MgO trilayer~\cite{Li2011} and CFA$|$MgO~\cite{Wen2011,Cui2013} interfaces.
+The surface anisotropy energy ($K_{s}$) is found to be around 1~mJ/m$^2$ for Pt$|$CFA$|$MgO trilayer~\cite{Li2011} and CFA$|$MgO~\cite{Wen2011,Cui2013} interfaces.
 The observed PMA values for these structures are comparable to those reported for CoFeB$|$MgO~\cite{Ikeda2010} and tetragonally distorted Mn$_{2.5}$Ga films grown on Cr buffered MgO~\cite{Wu2009}.
 However, there are reports on observation of in-plane magnetic anisotropy (IMA) for CFA$|$MgO interfacial structures in different cases~\cite{Belmeguenai2013,Belmeguenai2014}.
 Thus, these interfaces show PMA with values between 0.16-1.04~mJ/m$^2$~\cite{Wen2011,Okabayashi2013,Gabor2013a} as well as IMA with $K_s$=-1.8~mJ/m$^2$~\cite{Belmeguenai2013}.
 On the other hand, some theoretical studies have reported PMA values of 1.28~mJ/m$^2$ for Co terminated structures~\cite{M.TsujikawaD.Mori2013}, IMA of 0.78~mJ/m$^2$~\cite{M.TsujikawaD.Mori2013} and PMA of 0.428~mJ/m$^2$~\cite{Bai2013a} for FeAl termination.
-It has been suggested that interfacial Fe atoms are responsible for PMA in these structures~\cite{Okabayashi2013} but the microscopic origins of anisotropy remains to be clarified further.
+It has been suggested that interfacial

+Fe atoms are responsible for PMA in these structures~\cite{Okabayashi2013} but the microscopic origins of anisotropy remains to be clarified further.

 In order to elucidate the origin of PMA in these interfaces, we present a systematic study of magnetic anisotropy in Heusler alloy (X$_{2}$YZ)$|$MgO interfaces [with X=Co, YZ=FeAl, MnGe and MnSi] using first principles method.
 We explore the different interfacial conditions in these interfaces.
 In order to understand the microscopic mechanism of PMA, we employ the onsite projected and orbital resolved analysis of magnetocrystalline anisotropy energy (MA) which allows identification of layer contributions along with the corresponding different orbital contributions~\cite{Yang2011,Hallal2013}.
 We found that the magnetic anisotropy is much more complex compared to that in Co(Fe)$|$MgO structures~\cite{Hallal2013} and it is strongly dependent on the interface termination and composition.